-This is the perfect way to use those beautiful tomatoes growing in your garden!
+This recipe is the perfect way to use those beautiful tomatoes growing in your garden!
 With only a few fresh ingredients, you have a light, healthy, and delicious salad.
-Don’t let the summer slip away without making this amazing Caprese salad!
+So don’t let the summer slip away without making this amazing Caprese salad!

 Caprese salad is my favorite way to use our garden tomatoes in the summer.
 Not only is it easy to put together, but it’s also healthy and amazingly delicious!

 A great Caprese salad starts with great ingredients.
 This recipe is meant for summertime when tomatoes are at their juiciest, sweetest, and most flavorful.
-Of course, you can make this any time of the year, but it really is best with fresh summertime tomatoes!
-Don’t worry if you don’t grow your own tomatoes, just be selective in the tomatoes you buy from the store or farmers market.
+Of course, you can make this any time of the year, but it is best with fresh summertime tomatoes!
+Don’t worry if you don’t grow your own tomatoes; just be selective in the tomatoes you buy from the store or farmer’s market.
 Avoid tomatoes with blemishes or dark spots.
 The tomato should have a good weight for its size.
 A heavy tomato indicates juiciness.
-It should also be firm yet soft enough to give in to any real pressure.
 And lastly, the tomato should be very aromatic when you smell it near where the stem was attached.